OpenModelica/OpenModelica/doc/UsersGuide/source/OM_DOWithAnnotations.rst

    example will be provided later).
 Going up to 1e-8 may be advisable in some cases.

--  *Define the variable to be determined by DO*.
+-  *Define the variable(s) to be determined by DO*.
-   The variable the DO must determine is the one having input attribute.
+   The variables the DO must determine must have the input attribute.
-   It can have (constant) min and max attributes, which are interpreted as boxed path constraints on input.
+   They can have (with parameter variability) `min` and `max` attributes, which are interpreted as boxed path constraints on input.
+   It is recommended to also define a start value for them, since it is used for initialization (see sect. `DO Initialization`_).
+   Here's an example:

+   .. code-block :: modelica

+      input Real u1(start=0.5, min=0.0, max = 100/par1);
+      input Real u2(start=0.5, min=0.0, max = 1.0);

 -  *Indicate the minimisation goal*.
 We can indicate whether we must just minimise a quantity, or the integral of a quantity (see (1)., as